Amir Tibon: Journalism and literary career

 In 2015, Tibon was one of 15 journalists who signed a letter criticizing a proposed policy that would prevent Israel Broadcasting Authority journalists from expressing their opinions on-air.
 In 2016, Tibon wrote an article critical of Israeli prime minister Benjamin Netanyahu for Walla.
 The Prime Minister's Office unsuccessfully pressured the site to remove Tibon's article.

 Tibon began working as a Washington correspondent for Haaretz in early 2017, the week of Donald Trump's inauguration.
 He continued working as a Washington correspondent through 2020.

 Tibon co-authored a biography of Mahmoud Abbas, entitled The Last Palestinian: The Rise and Reign of Mahmoud Abbas, which was published in 2017.

 In 2024, Tibon published The Gates of Gaza: A Story of Betrayal, Survival and Hope on Israel’s Borderlands, a non-fiction book about the October 7 attack on Nahal Oz and the events leading up to it.

 Awards and recognition

 In January 2015, Tibon and fellow journalist Ben Birnbaum were nominated for a National Magazine Award for their reporting in The New Republic, entitled "How Close They Came".

+In 2026, Tibon won the Sami Rohr Prize for Jewish Literature for his book The Gates of Gaza: A Story of Betrayal, Survival, and Hope in Israel's Borderlands.
+The book is a nonfiction about Israeli communities near the border with the Gaza Strip and the 7 October 2023 attacks.